User-Level Management

 only within the instructional domain.
 Thus there are actually

-two master group files, one for each administrative scope.
+two primary group files, one for each administrative scope.
 This

 arrangement has the unfortunate side effect that changes to the

-many truly "global" groups require separate edits to both master
+many truly "global" groups require separate edits to both primary

 files.

-Individual SAs periodically retrieve a copy of master file for
+Individual SAs periodically retrieve a copy of primary file for

 their administrative scope.
 Further processing is then performed